Taking a flight on Concorde Mike Murphy is well fed and gets some golf practice all while travelling at twice the speed of sound.

-Describing his first impressions on board the Concorde, Mike says it is a little disappointing.
+Describing his first impressions on board Concorde, Mike Murphy says it is a little disappointing.
 While there is more leg room and top-notch service, the windows are smaller.

 Originally the designers didn't want to include windows at all.

-During the flight at a speed of 670 mph, the captain makes a special announcement welcoming RTÉ and Mike Murphy on board the flight.
+During the flight at a speed of 670 mph, the captain makes a special announcement welcoming RTÉ and Mike Murphy on board.

 I'd like to welcome on board the Irish television company.

 He is surprised on a visit to the cockpit during the flight and how small and cramped it is.

 We're right in the very front of a very sharp aircraft.

 Now travelling at twice the speed of sound, at about 23 miles per minute.